cudmore/PyMapManager/readme.md

 This is python code to load and visualize MapManager files.
-The workflow is to use <A HREF="http://blog.cudmore.io/mapmanager/">MapManager</A> to create maps and stacks.
+The workflow is to use <A HREF="http://blog.cudmore.io/mapmanager/">MapManager</A> to create annotated maps and stacks.
 Then, use PyMapManager to easily perform additional analysis.

 This project will be merged with <A HREF="https://github.com/cmicek1/TiffViewer">PyQt TiffViewer</A> created by <A HREF="https://github.com/cmicek1">Chris Micek</A>.